f5devcentral/access-labs/class1/module2/lab01.rst

    |102intro|

 #.
-Hover over tile **APM GUI Overview**.
+Hover over tile **Building a Basic Acces Policy**.
 A start and stop icon should appear within the tile.
 Click the **Play** Button to start the automation to build the environment

    |guioverview|